Paramanga Ernest Yonli: Career

-After working in the field of management and business administration in France, he began a career as a researcher at the University of Ouagadougou from 1985 to 1994.
-During this period, he became a member of an international multi-disciplinary research team, whose work focused on “risks in agriculture” in semi-arid areas.
-This international research body, whose headquarters is in Europe, brings together researchers from the European Union and ECOWAS countries like Ghana, Burkina Faso, Benin, Togo, the Ivory Coast, etc.
+After working in management and business administration in France, he began a career as a researcher at the University of Ouagadougou from 1985 to 1994.
+During this period, he became a member of an international multi-disciplinary research team whose work focused on “risks in agriculture” in semi-arid areas.
+This international research body, headquartered in Europe, brings together researchers from the European Union and ECOWAS countries like Ghana, Burkina Faso, Benin, Togo, the Ivory Coast, etc.

-The PhD thesis which he defended in 1997 at the University of Groningen in the Netherlands was a logical progression from the research results discovered by this international team in Burkina Faso, particularly in the provinces of Yatenga, Sanmatenga, Namentenga, Bam and Passoré.
-In October 1994, Paramanga Ernest Yonli was appointed, in addition to his role as researcher, as Director General of the National Fund for the Promotion of Employment (F.A.P.E.).
-He was tasked with reorganising this body, which is aimed at promoting the self-employment of graduates from the country's universities and professional training colleges.
+The Ph.D. thesis he defended in 1997 at the University of Groningen in the Netherlands was a logical progression from the research results discovered by this international team in Burkina Faso, particularly in the provinces of Yatenga, Sanmatenga, Namentenga, Bam, and Passoré.
+In October 1994, Paramanga Ernest Yonli was appointed, in addition to his role as researcher, the Director General of the National Fund for the Promotion of Employment (F.A.P.E.).
+He was tasked with reorganizing this body to promote the self-employment of graduates from the country's universities and professional training colleges.

-Upon receiving further funding, Yonli extended the Fund to craftsmen and to the informal sector.
-He simultaneously decentralised the Fund, opening branches in Burkina Faso's ten main towns after Ouagadougou and Bobo Dioulasso, thus also demonstrating his sense of innovation and openness to modernisation.
+Upon receiving further funding, Yonli extended the Fund to artisans and the informal sector.
+He decentralized the Fund, opening branches in Burkina Faso's ten main towns after Ouagadougou and Bobo Dioulasso, thus demonstrating his sense of innovation and openness to modernization.